shirzartenwer/egonym_homework/README.md

     <img src='./input_images_test/1/smiling_lady.jpg', alt="Smiling Lady", width="10"/>

     it blurred to match area.
 After digging it deeper, the problem was the ill-generated mask.
 Turns out tuning the mask was not as easy as it apepars.
 The detected edges through Canny directly influence how the Mask will look like.
 Getting a clearer picture as training data makes the edge detectoin easier.
 Considering this, I changed my training data from [A smiling laday with scarf](./input_images_test/1/smiling_lady.jpg) to a [standard linkedin protrait picture](./input_images_test/2/better_protrait_rect160_1_200_240.jpg).
-The edges and masks for the lady was returned as [](./output_images_test/report/smiling_lady_edges.jpg) and the mask was only one contour [](./output_images_test/report/smiling_lady_mask.jpg).
+The edges and masks for the lady was returned as [this](./report/smiling_lady_edges.jpg) and the mask was only one contour [(seen here)](./report/smiling_lady_mask.jpg).

     In contrast, for the same parameter, without changing anything, the [edge picture for the standard linkedin protrait was ](./output_images_test/report/better_protrait_rect160_1_200_240_edges.jpg) and [the mask was ](./output_images_test/report/better_protrait_rect160_1_200_240_mask.jpg).
 At least, this time the mask was a contour that just missed one closing line.